 8.5 All matches shall be played at weekends unless otherwise agreed by both clubs, with the exception of the Seniors’ Leagues where matches may be played at any time by agreement of the teams involved.

 Once fixtures have been confirmed in writing to the secretary, a fixture may only be changed by mutual consent of both teams.
 Any such change(s) must be notified to the secretary, in writing, by both teams within 14 days of the original fixture date.

-8.6 If a team does not fulfill a fixture for whatever reason under Clause 8.5 the following penalties and format will apply: –
+8.6 If a team does not fulfil a fixture for whatever reason under Clause 8.5 the following penalties and format will apply: –

-- The team defaulting and not able to fulfill the fixture on the agreed date is deducted 20 points in their division that season.
+- The team defaulting and not able to fulfil the fixture on the agreed date is deducted 20 points in their division that season.

 - The opposing team, will be awarded a 3 – 2 victory – i.e. 8 or 11 points depending upon whether the affected team is the home or away team.

 - All teams are reminded that fixtures should not be changed if a team is unable to field their strongest team.